 Floating data centers: Asia’s next breakbulk growth engine?

-Floating data centers are emerging as a new frontier in digital infrastructure across Asia, with projects advancing in China, Japan, and Singapore.
-In Yokohama, a consortium led by NYK Group, NTT Facilities, Eurus Energy, and MUFG is developing a floating data center scheduled to enter operation in 2026, while parallel developments in China and Singapore signal growing regional momentum behind offshore and modular data solutions.
+Floating data centers are emerging as a new frontier in digital infrastructure across Asia.
+In Yokohama, a consortium led by NYK Group, NTT Facilities, Eurus Energy and MUFG is developing a floating data center scheduled to enter operation in 2026, while parallel developments in China and Singapore signal growing regional momentum behind offshore and modular data solutions.

-In this session, key voices from across the region unpack how these pioneering developments are being delivered, what types of project cargo are involved, and what they reveal about the future of data center logistics in Asia.
-The discussion explores why floating and offshore concepts are gaining traction, what they demand from ports, vessels, and logistics partners, and how different national approaches could shape the next phase of growth, creating new opportunities and challenges for project owners, EPCs, and shippers involved in data center development.
+In this session, key voices from across the region unpack how these pioneering developments are being delivered, what types of project cargo are involved and what they reveal about the future of data center logistics in Asia.
+The discussion explores why floating and offshore concepts are gaining traction, and what they demand from ports, vessels and logistics partners.
+It also considers how differing national approaches could shape the next phase of growth – creating new opportunities and challenges for project owners, EPCs and shippers involved in data center development.

-Floating data centers are emerging as a new frontier in digital infrastructure across Asia, with projects advancing in China, Japan, and Singapore.
-In Yokohama, a consortium led by NYK Group, NTT Facilities, Eurus Energy, and MUFG is developing a floating data center scheduled to enter operation in 2026, while parallel developments in China and Singapore signal growing regional momentum behind offshore and modular data solutions.
+Floating data centers are emerging as a new frontier in digital infrastructure across Asia.
+In Yokohama, a consortium led by NYK Group, NTT Facilities, Eurus Energy and MUFG is developing a floating data center scheduled to enter operation in 2026, while parallel developments in China and Singapore signal growing regional momentum behind offshore and modular data solutions.

-In this session, key voices from across the region unpack how these pioneering developments are being delivered, what types of project cargo are involved, and what they reveal about the future of data center logistics in Asia.
-The discussion explores why floating and offshore concepts are gaining traction, what they demand from ports, vessels, and logistics partners, and how different national approaches could shape the next phase of growth, creating new opportunities and challenges for project owners, EPCs, and shippers involved in data center development.
+In this session, key voices from across the region unpack how these pioneering developments are being delivered, what types of project cargo are involved and what they reveal about the future of data center logistics in Asia.
+The discussion explores why floating and offshore concepts are gaining traction, and what they demand from ports, vessels and logistics partners.
+It also considers how differing national approaches could shape the next phase of growth – creating new opportunities and challenges for project owners, EPCs and shippers involved in data center development.

 .png?ext=.png)